mikemaccana/mikemaccana-Sol_Q423/README.md

 Cloned from https://github.com/Web3-Builders-Alliance/solana-starter

-- Should I upload this somewhere?
+- Should I upload this to github?
+What should I call the repo?